Counting Zeros of Cosine Polynomials: On a Problem of Littlewood: Introduction

-Once we have established Theorem~\ref{thm:CorWithPolyThm}, it will be easy to see that a potential counter-example to our Theorem~\ref{thm:main2} must have quite a bit of structure.
-The second main step in our proof is to deduce that all appropriate cosine polynomials with this structure must have many zeros. \paragraph{} We should point out that our results also make progress towards answering the related question for cosine polynomials of the type $\sum_{a =1}^N \varepsilon_a \cos(a\theta)$, where $\varepsilon_1,\ldots,\varepsilon_N \in \{-1,+1\}$.
+While it might seem that this situation is limited to trigonometric series involving sine, one can easily symmetrize this example to produce \emph{cosine} series with few zeros.
+Indeed, the cosine series with coefficents in $\{0,1,-1,2\}$, is easily seen to have only $2$ zeros.
+This example is really the same as the previous for While numerous other examples of trigonometric polynomials with few coefficients can be obtained in a similar way, our Theorem~\ref{thm:CorWithPolyThm} will allow us to deduce that the highly periodic structure is no coincidence; every real trigonometric polynomial with few zeros \emph{must} have this periodic structure.
+We state the theorem here without explicit bounds on the relevant constants.
+However, if the reader is interested, these can (essentially) be read off from Theorem~\ref{thm:CorWithPolyThm}. \begin{theorem} Let $R \subseteq \Z$, $|R| < \infty$ and $K \in \N$, there exists $C = C(K,R) \in \N$ so that the following holds.
+If is a trigonometric polynomial with at most $K$ roots and with $A_r,B_r \in R$, for all $r$, then there exists an integer $L < C$ and disjoint intervals $I_1, \ldots, I_L$, with $\bigcup_{i=0}^L I_i = [n]$ so that for all $i \in [L]$, the sequences $(A_r)_{r \in I_i}$ and $(B_r)_{r \in I_i}$ are periodic with period at most $C$. \end{theorem} \paragraph{} The example $g_n(\t)$ is also interesting for another reason; it shows that a trigonometric polynomial with many non-zero coefficients may have few zeros, even among cosine polynomials with coefficients restricted to a finite set of integers.
+Note however, that this example does not contradict our Theorem~\ref{thm:main2}, as $|g_n(0)|$ remains bounded as $n$ tends to infinity. \paragraph{} Our results also make progress towards answering the related question for cosine polynomials of the type $\sum_{a = 0}^N \varepsilon_a \cos(a\theta)$, where $\varepsilon_0,\ldots,\varepsilon_N \in \{-1,+1\}$.
 This is often stated as an equivalent question about ``reciprocal polynomials'' \cite{BEL}.
 In this setting, it is also believed that the number of zeros tends to infinity with the degree \cite{Mukunda}.
-So far several partial results have been obtained.
-First, Erd\'{e}lyi \cite{Erdelyi} observed that a polynomial of the above form has at least one real zero.
-This was later strengthened by Mukunda \cite{Mukunda}, who showed that odd degree polynomials of the form above have at least $3$ roots.
-Drungilas \cite{Drun} extended this result by showing that such a polynomial of degree $d$ has at least $5$ roots if $d \geq 7$ and even, while such polynomials have at least $4$ roots if $d \geq 14$ and odd. \paragraph{} We should like to note that the situation for polynomials changes quite a bit when one allows the coefficients to take positive, negative \emph{and} zero values.
-Erd\'{e}lyi has observed \cite{TEFit} that there exist cosine polynomials of the form $\sum_{a=0}^N \varepsilon_a cos(a\theta)$, $\varepsilon_0,\ldots,\varepsilon_N \in \{-1,0,+1 \}$, with arbitrarily many non-zero terms and exactly \emph{two} zeros.
+So far, several partial results have been obtained.
+First, Erd\'{e}lyi \cite{Erdelyi} observed that a polynomial of this form has at least one real zero.
+This was later strengthened by Mukunda \cite{Mukunda}, who showed that odd degree polynomials of this type have at least $3$ roots.
+Drungilas \cite{Drun} extended this result by showing that such polynomials of degree $d$ have at least $5$ roots if $d \geq 7$ and even, while such polynomials have at least $4$ roots if $d \geq 14$ and odd.
+Our results show that potential counter-example to the conjecture for coefficients in $\{-1,+1\}$ must have a very particular periodic form, as in Theorem~\ref{thm:CorWithPolyThm}